BNZ Logo

 I am travelling with high-value items - are these covered under the policy cover for luggage and personal effects?

-Luggage and personal effects are subject to a per item limit of $2,000.
+Luggage, personal belongings andtravel documents are subject to a per item limit of $2,000.
 You can specify items over that amount (to a maximum of $10,000 for all specified items) for an additional premium.

 If you would like to specify an item(s), go to the Check Your Cover questionnaire and add cover for high value personal items.